Gaius-Augustus/Augustus/docs/INSTALL.md

 - solutions
   - do not make utility programs **bam2hints** and **filterBam**
-  - or install package `libbamtools-dev`
+  - or install package `apt-get install libbamtools-dev`
   - or install from source
     - cmake or cmake3 must be installed (use the installed one in next steps)